Romel07/Quick-Ride/README.md

-# Title of the Website: Quick Ride
+# Website Title: Quick Ride

 ### Description: This website is a ride fare processing website.
 By using this application a person can hire a bus, car, train or bike.